BDC Hamburger Icon

 AP trial balance

 The AP trial balance lists the ending balance in each general ledger account and includes any unpaid or partially paid invoices.
-This report ensures a business’s debts match its credits and that all journal entries are accurate.
+The report ensures a business’s debts match its credits and that all journal entries are accurate.

 Generating an AP trial balance is similar to balancing a checkbook.
 It reviews all payments to ensure they match the total amount due.
-If you accidentally overpay a vendor or miss a payment altogether, your AP trial balance will help you catch this.
+If you accidentally overpay a vendor or miss a payment altogether, your AP trial balance will help you catch the issue.
 If your credits and debits don’t match, it could be because your business received inventory but hasn’t yet received the invoice.
 Once you’ve received the invoice, your accounts will reflect that.

 Did You Know?Did you know

-Invoice aging reports can help you manage cash flow, plan for future expenses, determine which vendors to pay first and find ways to negotiate payment terms.
+Invoice aging reports can help you manage cash flow, plan for future expenses, determine which vendors to pay first, and find ways to negotiate payment terms.

 Voucher activity report